njoyard/ist/src/doc.markdown

   is undefined when no parameter is passed;
 * `template`: an ist compiled template that enables access to nodes defined as children of the directive;
-* `fragment`: an empty DocumentFragment where the directive should add the nodes it creates.
+* `fragment`: a DocumentFragment where the directive should render nodes.
+When updating a previously rendered template, it contains all nodes the directive rendered; otherwise it is empty.

 Here are some example calls to `@foo` with the parameters the helper receives: